 Which brings me to India:

 Where we are staying, the two main languages are Tamil and French, however, most people here are reasonably fluent in English, too.
-They tend to speak very quickly without really stressing syllables, but besides that, they speak like you and me, no noticeable slang.
+They tend to speak very quickly without really stressing syllables, but besides that, they speak like you and I, with no noticeable slang.
 There’s only one main difference; Indians wobble their heads from side to side when speaking.

 Most Noticeable Change in that Time: I now wobble my head side to side when I am answering questions or am offered anything, particularly in restaurants.
 This isn’t a racist thing, I’m not mocking them, it’s just a cultural thing here and it is extremely contagious!
 I noticed Anna doing it when talking to a taxi driver on the second day we were here!
 It happened when we came to India three years ago, too.
 I try not to do it, just in case the person I’m speaking to thinks I’m being condescending, but it just happens subconsciously, thus, I have to make a conscious effort to control it.
 But, “When in Rome…”